dashoraanjali15/Global-terrorism-predictions/README.md

-We have used  Global Terrorism dataset.
+We have used  Global Terrorism dataset from kaggle performed EDA and modelling.